HungVLe/cmpe283-hw1/README.md

 Step 1: Use VMWare to create a Guest Ubuntu OS

-Step 2: After created an Ubuntu VM, install virt-manager and create an inner VM
+Step 2: After created an Ubuntu VM, run the VM and open the terminal inside the VM

 Step 3: Run commands ‘cat /proc/cpuinfo’ to check flags ‘vmx’

-Step 4: Install git

-Step 5: In the folder where the cmpe28301.c file located, run the following commands: make sudo insmod ./cmpe283-1.ko sudo rmmod cmpe283-1
+Step 4: In the folder where the cmpe28301.c file located, run the following commands: make sudo insmod ./cmpe283-1.ko sudo rmmod cmpe283-1